connexcs/docs/docs/webphone.md

 ### Menu

-There are 6 spaces at the bottom of the screen for Icons to be displayed, each icon links to a separate page, you can change the position of an icon-page by using the position selector.
-You can change the label by changing the first column and the actual icon displayed by changing the text in the Icon column, We use "Material Icons" a list of available icons is available [here](https://cdn.materialdesignicons.com/5.2.45/))
+There are 6 spaces at the bottom of the screen for Icons to be displayed, each icon links to a separate page.
+Icon positions can be changed by using the position selector.
+You can change the label by changing the first column and the actual icon displayed by changing the text in the Icon column.
+ConnexCS uses "Material Icons".
+More icons are available [here](https://cdn.materialdesignicons.com/5.2.45/).

+![alt text][webphonemenu]

-### Custom Page
+### Custom Page using Templates

 A Custom Page allows you to create a dynamically generated page from within ConnexCS.
 To set this up:

 1. Go to Setup > Config > Templates and click the add button.
 2. Fill in a name and create the page in the HTML box at the bottom.
 3. Under WebPhone go to Menu and select the template that you have just created at the bottom of the page.
-4. Choose a Custom Title, Custom Icon and Position, and click save.
+4. Choose a Custom Title, Custom Icon, and Position, and click **`Save`**.

-### Options
+### Flags

 * **HIDE\_UUID** - A Unique identifier is available in the side menu which can be passed back to our team should we need to investigate any issues.
-This option will hide the UUID from being displayed in the menu
+This option hides the UUID from being displayed in the menu
 * **Menu Right** - Switch the menu from the left side of the screen to the right
-* **Edit Balance** - Shows the account balance inside the WebPhone
+* **Display Balance** - Shows the account balance inside the WebPhone
 * **Edit Settings** - Enabling this option will allow the Settings Page to be editable.
 (These are not editable by default after deployment.)
-* **Register** - The default config of the WebPhone is to allow existing users to login with a username & password, Enabling this option will allow users who have not registered for any account to create an account all in the WebPhone.
+* **Register** - Enabling this option will require users who have not registered for any account to create an account all in the WebPhone.
+(WebPhone default allows existing users to login with a username & password.)
 * **Username as Title** - Replaces the brand name with the username of the provisioned user.
-* **Accept Payment** - When enabled payment gateways which have been configured in the API section will be available in the control panel
+* **Accept Payment** - Displays payment gateways (which have been configured in the API section) in the control panel

 ## State-level firewalls